vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 1. If for whatever reasons the COOIS transaction does not fullfill your needs, you can try to build a query and use this query instead.
 2. The pattern described in this article is fully language dependant.
 This is also true for the system status values.
 For example when you limit the operations to "Confirmed", the english status is CNF while the German status is RÜC.
 So the selection value must be changed when the login language changes.
 3. Using reports for data selection give you any date value in the format of the current language.
 The typical SAP date format YYYYMMDD can't be expected here.
 You need to convert it in Peakboard tothe format you like.
+4. In this sample we have chosen the level of "Order Headers" for the selection.
+Depending on the use case it might make sense to chose for "operations" or other levels.